-The project document was in Spanish, but Alberto was Italian and I suppose that he knew that he had pointed to a list of PVC tubing that we were going to buy.
+The project document was in Spanish, but Alberto was Italian and I suppose that he knew that he had pointed to a long list of PVC tubing that we were going to buy for the project.
 The tubes had a number after each one, with the designation “RDE” by each of them.

 “It’s the tube-wall gauge specification,” I replied.

-Imagine my luck: as I have described earlier, I had served as a Peace Corps Volunteer in the area of Ecuador that the project would be covering.
-And I worked as a Project Engineer, designing and building water projects there.
+Imagine my luck: as I have described earlier, I had served as a Peace Corps Volunteer in the exact area of Ecuador that the project would be covering; in fact, I could see the town across the valley from where I lived during that time!
+And I worked as a Project Engineer, designing and building water projects in that same area.
 So, by an enormous coincidence, I happened to know very well what ‘RDE’ referred to!

-(To be more exact, it the ratio of the tube diameter to the tube-wall thickness.)
+(To be more exact, it refers to the ratio of the tube diameter to the tube-wall thickness.)

-I can imagine how other staff, other Area Managers or other program people, would have answered Alberto: they would promise to find out what “RDE” meant, as soon as possible, and would feel embarrassed and perhaps slightly humiliated.
-There is no reason that they would have known or could have known what “RDE” means, and it’s not reasonable to expect that they would know it.
+I can imagine how other staff, other Area Managers or other program people, would have answered Alberto: they would promise to find out what “RDE” meant, as soon as possible, and would feel a bit embarrassed and perhaps slightly humiliated.
+There is no reason that they would have known, or should have known what “RDE” means, and it’s not reasonable to expect that they would know it off the cuff like that.
 But, by shear luck, I had a clear and confident, unhesitating answer at my fingertips.

 From that moment forward, Alberto seemed to trust me completely.
 I had passed the random test that he put me through, with flying colors!
 (Not that knowing what ‘RDE’ means somehow qualified me to become SARO’s second Regional Director, but sometimes that’s how things go.)